AkashPanda1701/AkashPanda1701/README.md

 <h1 align="center">
  👋 Hi, I'm Akash Kumar Panda!
 </h1>
-<p>I'm a passionate Full Stack Web developer skilled in MERN stack who likes to do experiments and always ready for learning new things 😃.
+<p>I'm a recent computer science graduate
+with a passion for developing scalable web applications and working across the full stack.
+Passionate about implementing new ideas in reality.
+Looking for the opportunity
+where I can utilize the extensive knowledge I have gained during my
+Full stack web development course😃.
 I focuses on writing clean, elegant and efficient code ✨</p>

 ## Connect with me: